 115.53(a): Policy 202.057 requires that offenders be educated on obtaining counseling services and medical assistance if victimized.
 Sexual abuse advocacy or other professional services are available or made available to alleged victims of sexual abuse.
 The OSI Investigator must provide the alleged victim information about advocacy by utilizing the PREA victim advocacy video developed by the victim assistance program (VAP), which explains the role of the victim advocate.
-The OSI Investigator must contact the VAP Director if the alleged victim expresses a desire for advocacy services.
-Interview with the AWO/PCM and OSI Investigator confirmed that the OSI Investigator who conducts the investigation would provide contact information for victim services.
+The OSI Investigator must contact the VAP director if the alleged victim expresses a desire for advocacy services.
+Interviews with the trained investigators confirmed that they provide the victim with advocacy information at the initial interview and make a referral if requested by the individual.
+The AWO/PCM confirmed that the OSI Investigator who conducts the investigation would provide contact information for Canvas Heath.
 Information regarding support services is located in the offender handbook and available in the PREA brochures.
 The agency's victim advocate can be reached at 651-361-7666 (free call) or by mail at Victim Services, 1450 Energy Park Drive, St. Paul, MN, 55108.
 Based on the auditor's interview with the agency's designated victim advocate, once she receives a referral for services or a request from an individual, she will make contact, usually within 24 hours, to assess the need.
 If available, she will connect the resident with outside community services; if these are not available for the area, she will provide the advocacy directly.
-Additionally, posted throughout the facility is the National Sexual Violence Resource

-Center; and the speed dial number 77 for the Rape, Abuse, and Incest National Network (RAINN), which is also an option for incarcerated individuals.
-The facility provided the auditor with a list with five incarcerated individuals who are currently receiving services through these resources.
+Additionally, posted throughout the facility is the National Sexual Violence Resource Center; and the speed dial number 77 for the Rape, Abuse, and Incest National Network (RAINN), which is also an option for incarcerated individuals.